mikhayluk/mikhayluk/README.md

 # Hi guys! 🤝 Its my experience 👇

-#### 👋 I am helping businesses to work on their weak points and automatisations of business processes, create value for the company by helping investors, C-level and management have a clear view of company in digits and receive remuneration, find ways to grow, make not-so-easy decisions, and save money.
+#### 👋 I specialize in guiding businesses through the exciting journey of digital business transformation.
+By leveraging technology and strategic insights, I help companies enhance their operations, automate processes, and create substantial value.
+My goal is to empower investors, C-level executives, and management with a comprehensive understanding of their company in the digital age.

-#### 👉 My experience in creating Data ecosystem for TOP and Middle management ecosystem from scratch.
-I can help you company setup regular reporting connected to you company valuation model or financial model.
+#### 👉 With my extensive experience in establishing data ecosystems, I have successfully built robust digital infrastructures for top-level and middle management.
+Whether it's setting up regular reporting tied to your company's valuation model or financial model, I can assist your organization in harnessing the power of data to drive transformation and growth.

-#### 👉 Created BI solutions to track company KPI's from scratch.
+#### 👉 Another area of my expertise lies in crafting tailored business intelligence (BI) solutions from scratch.
+These solutions enable you to track and monitor key performance indicators (KPIs) that are vital to your digital business transformation journey.
+By implementing effective BI tools, your company can make informed decisions, stay agile, and thrive in the digital landscape.

 #### 🔥 19+ years of experience in IT and Business systems (Business/System Analyst, Team Lead/Head of division).